BarbriSFCourseDetails

 Description

-Listen as our panel of federal income tax professionals explains meeting the requirements of Section 351 to effectuate tax-free exchanges.
+Listen as our panel of federal income tax professionals explains the key considerations, requirements, and examples of how to navigate LLC conversions under Section 351.

 Outline